ameysunu/-Developer-Circles-Community-Challenge/README.md

 ## Tips
 A few tips that I have used and have come really handy to me while learning React.
 * You might come across something called Babel.js while learning React.
-Well, if you are a JS developer and you really want to understand how exactly the React code is working in depth, then Babel.js is just for you.
-It's a next generation Javascript compiler which converts your next generation JS code into a browser-compatible JavaScript code.
-Let's test some basic React sytnaxes and convert them into browser compatible JS code.
+Well, if you are a JS developer and you really want to understand how exactly the React code is working in-depth, then Babel.js is just for you.
+It's a next-generation Javascript compiler that converts your next-generation JS code into a browser-compatible JavaScript code.
+Let's test some basic React syntaxes and convert them into browser compatible JS code.
 For that head on to Babel.js [website](https://babeljs.io/) where you'll find an online interpreter, go ahead and write in some React code and watch the magic happen.
 ![image](https://user-images.githubusercontent.com/48415436/97207769-6da10080-17cb-11eb-8e3b-42288dc9d89d.png)
 It's just wow, you can see what the actual JS code means for the React code that we have added, now imagine and overlook how powerful React is.

 * I really do recommend installing extensions on your IDE for React and React Tools as they save 15-20% of your time by giving you smart suggestions.
 In VSCode, you can head on to the Extension Marketplace and install them.
-You might find many extensions but choose the one that suits you the most by reading their introductions and watching demo video.
+You might find many extensions but choose the one that suits you the most by reading their introductions and watching a demo video.
 I personally have installed Babel Javascript extension as well.

-* Code, Code and Code.
+* Code, Code, and Code.
 If you are new to developing and coding and you are stuck somewhere, don't just give up.
-You can use websites like StackOverflow and DEV to get your answers as well as post any queries,and hey don't be shy to ask any sort of queries there, you can find many beginners to hardcore developers there, who help you all the time.
+You can use websites like StackOverflow and DEV to get your answers as well as post any queries, and they don't be shy to ask any sort of queries there, you can find many beginners to hardcore developers there, who help you all the time.

 ###### [Walkthrough of my tutorial](https://youtu.be/yUiETDK-R7k)

 ###### Hope you enjoyed reading this tutorial.
 Do feel free to ask me any doubts.
 You can find my contact details on my README file on my profile.
 The sample code used here is uploaded along with this repo.
-Incase you get stuck, feel free to refer that.
+In case you get stuck, feel free to refer to that.
 Thanks :)